 Lucy Etherington BSc (Hons), BACP, UKCP

 I am a professionally trained and experienced psychotherapeutic counsellor and offer confidential one-to-one therapeutic sessions from my private practice in the centre of Eye.
-I also work in a counselling hub in Ipswich on Tuesdays, day and evenings.
 Sessions are 50 minutes long, are £40 and take place at the same time each week.

 - A confidential, non-judgemental space where you can talk about difficult subjects